Grand Blanc Veterinary Hosptial

 At Grand Blanc Veterinary Hospital we are committed to providing quality care at every stage of your pet's life.
 From routine preventive care for your pets to early detection and treatment of a wide range of conditions and diseases and surgical care, we have the expertise to provide the care your pet needs at every stage of life.

-• Please note our revised hours: We are open Monday through Friday, 8:00 a.m. to 5:00 p.m.
+• We are open Monday through Friday, 8:00 a.m. to 5:00 p.m.
 We are open Saturday from 8:30 a.m. to 12:00 p.m.

 We thank you in advance for your patience and understanding.
 Please contact us if you have any question or concerns.